cell0/laravel-generic-tests/readme.md

 3. Use the factory pattern to pick what tester to use (currently we need a lot of `if` checks to know what we need to test)
 4. Enable tests for resources that have transformations but have no relations
+5. Swop out the testcase dependency in the SingleClassImplementation.